vuongducphuong/documentation/content/applications/services/helpdesk/overview/help_center.rst

    *Knowledge* articles can also be searched by pressing :command:`Ctrl + K` to open the command palette, then typing :command:`?`, followed by the name of the desired article.

-When Odoo reveals the desired article, click it, or highlight the :guilabel:`Article` title, and press :command:`Enter`.
+When Leansoft reveals the desired article, click it, or highlight the :guilabel:`Article` title, and press :command:`Enter`.
 This will open the article in the :guilabel:`Knowledge` application.

 To open the article in a new tab, press :command:`Ctrl + Enter`.